ISoftware-co-za/XamarinGuide/README.md

 * Android Studio, Android, Java and the Java class libraries.
 * Visual Studio, WPF, C# and the .NET base class library.
 * Your IDE of choice for HTML, CSS, JavaScript with some server side technology.

+Some have tried to use Cordova, one of its variants, or Appcelerator to reduce this complexity.
+While this may work for in-house line of business applications, their suitability for customer facing apps is questionably.
+In many cases these technologies add to the already large stack.

 This is onerous and many enterprises are collapsing under their own technological weight, they are left stuck with no agility at all.
 Microsoft understands this problem and is addressing it with the purchase of Xamarin and the .NET standard 2.0 initiative. .NET Standard 2.0 will be implemented by .NET Framework, .NET Core, and Xamarin.
 With this the technology stack is reduced to: